 The longer she was bent over (it had been eighteen years) the more it was affecting other areas of her life.
 She was on a downward spiral, finding it more and more difficult to look up.

-Sometimes, just living life has us all bent over.
-We may be sick, feeling the weight of our responsibilities.
+Sometimes, it is not Satan, but just living life has us all bent over.
+We may be sick, feeling the weight of our hard knocks, unable to find a way forward out of our circumstances.
 We may be under great pressure or burdened by past hurts and negative experiences.
-Even condemnation from others, or guilt can have us so burdened that we cannot look up anymore.
-Lessons we can learn from this passage:lookupsnoopy
+Even condemnation from others, or our own guilt, can have us so burdened that we cannot look up.

-Heb 10:25 NIV “Let us… not give up meeting together, as some are in the habit of doing, but encouraging one another – and all the more as you see the Day approaching.”
+Hebrews 10:25 NIV “Let us… not give up meeting together, as some are in the habit of doing, but encouraging one another – and all the more as you see the Day approaching.”

 • ps3v3Her response is to praise Him and give glory to His name.
-She praised Him for years as she visited the synagogue, and now her first response to healing is to praise Him yet again.
-Praise is the hope of those waiting in faith and the natural expression of a thankful heart.
+She praised Him for 18 years as she visited the synagogue, and now her first response to healing is to praise Him yet again.
+Praise is the hope of those waiting in faith and also the natural expression of a thankful heart.
 She would be living her life from now on, glorifying His name.

 1Cor 10:31 NIV “So whether you eat or drink or whatever you do, do it all for the glory of God.”